-Offstage, Susan begins year number two as Artistic Advisor for LA Opera’s Domingo-Colburn-Stein Young Artists where she provides direct mentorship to the young artists in the skills, methodologies and philosophies she has mastered over her 30 years working in the international world of opera.
+Offstage, Susan begins year number two as Artistic Advisor for LA Opera’s Domingo-Colburn-Stein Young Artists where she provides direct mentorship to the young artists in the skills, methodologies and philosophies she has mastered over her many years of working in the international world of opera.

 Just before conducting a master class at Santa Fe Opera this summer, Susan sat down with BRAVO to chat about the new roles she’s recently taken on.

 BRAVO: First, congratulations on another role premiere, the title role of Regina at Opera Theater of St. Louis.
 It seems that in many ways, your embrace of new challenges defines your career.
 Certainly onstage, as Regina is a character with many challenges.
 Last season you also embraced an offstage role as Artistic Advisor at LA Opera.

 Susan Graham: Plus, the offstage roles of wife and stepmother which also happened in the last two years!

 BRAVO: Can you tell us a bit about the portraying Regina Giddens in Marc Blitztein’s 1945 opera based on Lillian Helman’s play The Little Foxes?